 You worked as a linguist and translator earlier in your life.
 Do you feel it ironical that you are now speaking through the universal language of art that require no translations?

 This is an interesting question I never asked myself before!
-Actually, by irony of fate, I reckon that somehow I am still tied up in translations, as I try to translate the soul into a material state.
+Actually, by an irony of fate, I reckon that somehow I am still tied up in translations, as I try to translate the soul into a material state.
 In other words, I think that face and body are the translators of the soul into the visible!
-For this reason, I create body and face fragments, permeated by the marks of life, rendering the fleeting moments and the transiency of life in general.
+For this reason, I create body and face fragments, permeated by the marks of life, rendering the fleeting moments and the transience of life in general.

 Your work is a depiction of feminine beauty and fragility.
 What inspired you in exploring the sensuality of feminine forms?
 What is your thought on the increasing vulnerability and dissatisfaction with one’s own body that society is experiencing nowadays?

-As mentioned above, my work is about the fragility and transiency of life in general, but also about its beautiful and harmonious, as well as tragic and sad fleeting instants.
+As mentioned above, my work is about the fragility and transience of life in general, but also about its beautiful and harmonious, as well as tragic and sad fleeting instants.
 The female body with its delicate and soft forms is particularly suitable for this kind of exploration, although I occasionally also create male bodies whose pathos emphasizes the more dramatic aspects of my perception.

-You work with different materials as a medium of your story telling.
+You work with different materials as a medium of your storytelling.
 Do you first decide on the story and then the medium to be used?
 Is it a conscious choice to often sculpt a portion of the human body than the whole?

 I mainly work with clay and plaster, in some rare cases with stone.